LisaThomasVallauri/DiceRoll/README.md

 }
 ```

 **Local persistence:** An automatic backup is saved to `localStorage` every 60 seconds.
-It's a non-destructive save; data is only recovered if the main file is unavailable.
+It is a non-destructive save; data is only proposed for recovery if the main file is unavailable.

-**Common Use Cases:**
-- Save your character sheet before each gaming session
-- Share the sheet between computers by loading the JSON file
-- Keep backup of the DM's plot in the private notes
-- Maintain multiple characters for different campaigns

 ### Network Configuration for Party Chat

 Party Chat uses WebSocket on port **8765**.
 To work properly on LAN:

-- All clients and server must be on the **same local network** (e.g., home WiFi)
+- All clients and the server must be on the **same local network** (e.g., home WiFi)
 - If a firewall is active, port `8765` (TCP) must be opened
-- The IP address must be one from the internal network (e.g., `192.168.X.X`, `10.0.X.X`, `172.16.X.X`)
+- The IP address must be a local network address (e.g., `192.168.X.X`, `10.0.X.X`, `172.16.X.X`)

-**For remote Internet use:** A tunnel (e.g., ngrok, Cloudflare Tunnel) or VPN must be configured, as the server is not designed for direct production use over the Internet.

 ### Party Chat